dakotamm/research_blog/_posts/2026-09-21-pc-renewal-plan.md

 ## Background

 We know from Aurora's paper that the most significant differentiators of hypoxic vs. oxygenated terminal inlets are the concentration of inflowing DO and the flushing time of inlets.
 Penn Cove DO follows a similar seasonal cycle as outside in Saratoga Passage; however, hypoxic events in the model only occur in Penn Cove and exhibit some episodic modulation that appears local to Penn Cove.
+We hypothesize that physical environmental factors like freshwater flow and wind drive changes in DO flux and retention time and lead to hypoxia in Penn Cove.

 ## Goals